anasdox/factly/README.md

 ## Vision

-factly aims to hamonize the way organizations and individuals conduct discoveries. factly provides a web tool for extracting actionable insights from multiples types of inputs using The FIR approach `Facts => Insights => Recommendations`.
+factly aims to hamonize the way organizations and individuals conduct discoveries and make decisions. factly provides a web tool for extracting actionable insights from multiples types of inputs using The FIR approach `Facts => Insights => Recommendations`.

 The vision is to create a tool that not only simplifies facts extractions but also empowers users to make informed decisions based on reliable insights.